High Tension

-Associated with the New French Extremity movement, High Tension was picked up by Lions Gate Entertainment following a successful screening at the Midnight Madness section of the 2003 Toronto International Film Festival, where it was re-dubbed in English and re-edited to secure an R rating.
-Lions Gate then spent $14 million to open the film in wide release in the United States, where it eventually only grossed $3.6 million; Lions Gate later released the original cut on Blu-ray and DVD.
+High Tension was theatrically released in France on 18 June 2003, and was screened at the 2003 Toronto International Film Festival as part of the "Midnight Madness" section, where it was acquired by Lionsgate Films.
+After being re-dubbed in English and re-edited to secure an R-rating, Lionsgate then spent $14 million for a wide release in the United States on 10 June 2005, where it ultimately grossed only $3.6 million.
+It received mixed reviews from critics.

-All of the effects were created by Italian horror make-up artist Giannetto De Rossi, a favorite of late director Lucio Fulci.
+The film has been cited as being associated with the New Extremity movement.

 Plot

-Marie and Alex are best friends on their way to stay at Alex's parent's house for the weekend to study.
-When they arrive, Alex gives Marie a tour of her house before they settle down for dinner.
-After dinner, Marie and Alex get ready to go to bed.
-As Alex sleeps, Marie lies on her bed listening to music and masturbating.
-Marie hears a doorbell ring and Alex's father Daniel wakes to answer it.
-The man at the door is a serial killer, who slashes Daniel's face with a straight razor.
-His head is pressed between two spindles of the staircase, and the killer shoves a bookcase towards his head, decapitating him.
-The noise awakens Alex's mother, who finds Daniel dead and is approached by the killer.
+Best friends Marie and Alex are on their way to stay at Alex's parents' house for the weekend to study.
+Upon arriving, Alex gives Marie a tour of her house, then they have dinner and go to bed.
+While the family sleeps, Marie stays awake in the guest bedroom, listening to music and masturbating.
+Marie hears a doorbell ring and Alex's father Daniel answers it.
+A man slashes Daniel's face with a straight razor, presses him between two staircase spindles, and shoves a bookcase towards his head, decapitating him.
+Alex's mother, awakened by the noise, finds Daniel dead and is approached by the killer.

-Marie, hearing the mother's screams, quickly arranges the guest room to make it appear that no one is staying there, and hides under her bed.
+Marie, hearing the mother's screams, rearranges the guest bedroom to conceal her presence, and hides under her bed.
 The killer inspects Marie's room but does not find her.
 Marie creeps downstairs and finds Alex chained in her bedroom.
-Promising to find help, she sneaks into the parents' room to find a phone.
-After hearing loud thuds, she hides in the closet and through the slats of the door witnesses the killing of Alex's mother as her throat is brutally slashed with a razor.
+Promising to find help, Marie sneaks into the parents' room to find a phone.
+After hearing loud thuds, she hides in the closet and witnesses the killer murdering Alex's mother by slashing her throat with a razor.
 Alex's younger brother Tom runs from the house to the cornfield, pursued by the killer.
 Marie returns to Alex, where she witnesses Tom's murder from a window.
 Marie promises to free Alex, but the killer is heard returning.
 Marie sneaks into the kitchen and takes a butcher knife.
-Alex is dragged into the killer's truck.
-Marie sneaks into the truck with the butcher knife and hides there with Alex.
+Alex is dragged into the killer's truck while Marie sneaks into it and hides there with Alex.
 He locks them in and drives off.